 History and Social Studies

 Students become energized to learn history when they understand how the past relates to their lives.
-With that in mind, Emerging America helps teachers develop lessons that speak to issues students care most about, including local communities, social justice, and making a difference.
-With primary sources built into the curriculum, students learn to think critically as they analyze sources, contrast divergent historical perspectives, and wrestle with their own questions about the world.
-Literacy experts infuse practical strategies to help students learn to read and write about informational texts.
+Emerging America helps teachers develop lessons that speak to issues students care most about, including local communities, social justice, and civic engagement projects.
+Our approach features:

-Based on the Collaborative’s 35 years of leadership in overcoming barriers for ALL learners, Emerging America emphasizes strategies to support struggling learners with a diversity of needs, with a particular focus on addressing the needs of English Language Learners and Special Education students.
+Based on the CES’ 40+ years of leadership in overcoming barriers for ALL learners, Emerging America emphasizes strategies to support struggling learners with a diversity of needs.

 Social Studies Professional Learning Community (PLC)

-We coordinate Social Studies PLC, a supportive community of dynamic history and social studies school leaders.
+We coordinate a regional Western Mass Social Studies PLC, a supportive community of dynamic history and social studies school leaders.
 The PLC meets regularly, with no cost for participation.
-To learn more, click here.